mdrayaanpasha/mdrayaanpasha/README.md

 🌱 Currently a freshman at St. Joseph’s University, Bengaluru, juggling my BCA studies.

-🧠 With 2+ years of experience teaching Math and Computer Science, I can turn hard problems into clear, understandable solutions.
+🧠 With 2+ years of experience teaching Math & CS, I understand how to make hard problems into clear, understandable solutions.

 🤝 Always up for collaborations on cool projects, tech discussions, or a good algorithm joke.
 Let’s connect and make some tech magic!